-The enclosed report presents the findings of the recent re-evaluation of the wastewater pollutant discharge limitations required to protect the Detroit Wastewater Treatment Plant.
-The report concludes that there is no current need to revise or modify the wastewater pollutant limitations from the 2016 Local Limits Study and recommends adoption of new Local Pollutant Discharge Limitations for PFOS (perfluorooctane Sulfonic Acid) and Total PFAS Compounds.
+The enclosed revised report presents the findings of the recent re-evaluation of the wastewater pollutant discharge limitations required to protect the Detroit Wastewater Treatment Plant.
+The report recommends revisions to the wastewater pollutant limitations for Copper, Mercury, Available Cyanide, Phosphorus, and Total Phenol and recommends adoption of a new Local Pollutant Discharge Limitations for PFOS (perfluorooctane Sulfonic Acid).

-As reported herein, we have completed the required re-evaluation with the conclusions that (i) there is no technical justification or need to revise the wastewater pollutant discharge limitations; and (ii) the work provide recommended values for the GLWA to establish Local Pollutant Discharge Limitations as part of its development of a sewer use ordinance and independent IPP Program.
+As reported herein, we have completed the required re-evaluation supported by our technical justification and conclusions; and the work provides recommended values for the GLWA to establish Local Pollutant Discharge Limitations as part of its development of local rules and IPP Program.

-The report was prepared in accordance with USEPA guidance materials, and based, except where noted, upon site specific data for the Detroit Wastewater Treatment Plant and for Domestic contributions of wastewater to the sewage collection system.
+The report was prepared in accordance with USEPA guidance materials, and based, except where noted, upon site specific data for the GLWA Wastewater Resource Recovery Facility and for Domestic contributions of wastewater to the sewage collection system.
 The report is organized to provide individual calculations for each pollutant parameter considered as well as recognized allocation methods.